Natural value. What is a natural number? History, scope, properties

 All natural numbers are denoted by the capital Latin letter N.

-Decimal system
+Decimal number system

-Table of classes and categories:
+Table of classes and ranks:

 Page navigation.

-Natural numbers are a general representation.
+Natural numbers – general representation.

-Decimal notation for a natural number.
+Decimal notation of a natural number.

-Entries 014 , 0005 , 0 , 0209 are not records of natural numbers, since there is a digit on the left 0 .
+Posts 014 , 0005 , 0 , 0209 are not records of natural numbers, since there is a digit on the left 0 .

 Natural numbers in the sense of the number of objects.

-Likewise, - 3 subject (read " three» subject), - 4 four"") of the subject, - 5 five»), - 6 six»), - 7 seven»), - 8 eight»), - 9 nine”) items.
+Likewise, - 3 subject (read " three» subject), - 4 four") subject, - 5 five»), - 6 six»), - 7 seven»), - 8 eight»), - 9 nine") items.

-So, from the considered position, the natural numbers 1 , 2 , 3 , …, 9 indicate amount items.
+So, from the considered position, natural numbers 1 , 2 , 3 , …, 9 indicate quantity items.

-single digit natural numbers.
+Single digit natural numbers.

-Obviously, the record of each of the natural numbers 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 consists of one sign - one digit.
+Obviously, the recording of each of the natural numbers 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 consists of one character - one number.

 Definition.

 Let's list all single-digit natural numbers: 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 .
-There are nine single-digit natural numbers.
+There are nine single-digit natural numbers in total.

 Two-digit and three-digit natural numbers.

-First, we give a definition of two-digit natural numbers.
+First, let's define two-digit natural numbers.

 Definition.

-For example, a natural number 45 - two-digit, numbers 10 , 77 , 82 also two-digit 5 490 , 832 , 90 037 - not double digit.
+For example, a natural number 45 – two-digit numbers 10 , 77 , 82 also two-digit, and 5 490 , 832 , 90 037 – not two-digit.

-First, let's introduce the concept ten.
+To begin with, let's introduce the concept ten.

 Now we can move on to the essence of two-digit natural numbers.

-We turn to the definition of three-digit natural numbers.
+Let's move on to the definition of three-digit natural numbers.

 Definition.

 Examples of natural three-digit numbers are 372 , 990 , 717 , 222 .
-Integers 7 390 , 10 011 , 987 654 321 234 567 are not three digits.
+Integers 7 390 , 10 011 , 987 654 321 234 567 are not three-digit.

 To understand the meaning inherent in three-digit natural numbers, we need the concept hundreds.

-Multivalued natural numbers.
+Multi-digit natural numbers.

 Definition.

-Let's say right away that the set consisting of ten hundred is one thousand, a thousand thousand is one million, a thousand million is one billion, a thousand billion is one trillion.
+Let's say right away that a set consisting of ten hundred is one thousand, a thousand thousand is one million, a thousand million is one billion, a thousand billion is one trillion.
 A thousand trillion, a thousand thousand trillion, and so on can also be given their own names, but there is no particular need for this.

-For example, a multi-digit natural number 7 580 521 corresponds 1 unit, 2 dozens, 5 hundreds 0 thousands 8 tens of thousands 5 hundreds of thousands and 7 millions.
+For example, a multi-digit natural number 7 580 521 corresponds 1 unit, 2 dozens, 5 hundreds, 0 thousands, 8 tens of thousands, 5 hundreds of thousands and 7 millions.

-Thus, we learned to group units into tens, tens into hundreds, hundreds into thousands, thousands into tens of thousands, and so on, and found out that the numbers in the record of a multi-digit natural number indicate the corresponding number of the above groups.
+Thus, we learned to group units into tens, tens into hundreds, hundreds into thousands, thousands into tens of thousands, and so on, and found out that the numbers in the notation of a multi-digit natural number indicate the corresponding number of the above groups.

 Reading natural numbers, classes.

-And how are the other two-digit numbers read?
+How are the remaining two-digit numbers read?

 Let's move on to reading three-digit natural numbers.

-To do this, we will have to learn a few more new words.
+To do this we will have to learn a few more new words.

-We turn to reading multi-digit numbers.
+Let's move on to reading multi-digit numbers.

-Look at examples of splitting multi-digit numbers into classes (for clarity, classes are separated from each other by a small indent): 489 002 , 10 000 501 , 1 789 090 221 214 .
+Look at examples of dividing multi-digit numbers into classes (for clarity, classes are separated from each other by a small indent): 489 002 , 10 000 501 , 1 789 090 221 214 .

 Let's read the number 489 002 according to the given rules.